Qarik-Group/ultimate-guide-to-bosh/docs/instances.md

 When we run applications in a terminal or SSH session, anything appearing in these two pipes will be displayed on the screen.

-When we use Monit to run applications there is no terminal screen for a human to see.
+When we use Monit to run applications, there is no terminal screen for a human to see.
 The contents of these two pipes might be ignored.
 That is, we would not know if applications were emitting good output or error messages.

 One option is to explicitly redirect these two pipes to local files.
 That is what is happening in the `bin/ctl start` example above.